mlresnick/boad/doc/ideas.md

 Favorites
 ---------
-Merge Favorite and DieSpec objects
+Merge Favorite and Diespec objects

-Possibly make DieSpec the model for Dice
+Possibly make Diespec the model for Dice

 History
 -------